Fidelity ADT

 Fidelity ADT is a South African private security company, that provides fixed neighborhood security monitoring services (by means of cameras and armed patrols); subscription-based, 24-hour residential and commercial armed response; electronic security installation and maintenance; and other related security, fire, and cleaning services throughout South Africa.
 Fidelity ADT is the largest private security company in South Africa.

-Headquartered in Midrand, Gauteng, the company has been operating since 2017, when security company Fidelity Services Group (which had been operating for over 50 years) bought the South African operations of another security company; ADT, from Tyco International, for R2 billion.
-After the sale, the new business was named Fidelity ADT.
+Headquartered in Midrand, Gauteng, the company has been operating since 2017.
+It was established when security company Fidelity Services Group, which had been in operation for over 50 years, bought the South African operations of another security company, ADT, from Tyco International, for R2 billion.